maxencenoble/Differential-Privacy-for-Heterogeneous-Federated-Learning/README.md

 # Structure of the code

 - `main.py` : four global options are available.
-    - `generate` : to generate data (only `Logistic`), introduce heterogeneity, split data between users for federated learning and preprocess data
+    - `generate` : to generate data, introduce heterogeneity, split data between users for federated learning and preprocess data
     - `optimum` : to save the best model in a centralized setting (after `generate`)
     - `simulation` : to run simulations of federated learning (after `generate` and `optimum`)